 The subject property lies within a well-established district within the city limits of Menlo Park.
 The district is primarily developed with commercial and industrial uses but some large multi-family residential projects have been recently constructed and several large multi-family or mixed use projects are currently proposed.

 Facebook's presence in the Bayfront Area of course provides a major demand driver for all types of real estate.
 Any project developed at the subject site would be within easy walking distance of numerous Facebook campus buildings, either at the West Campus or the East Campus.

-On the other hand, the subject site lies very near Highway 101, Bayfront Expressway, and the Marsh Road overpass, which exposes the site to significant traffic noise.
-Furthermore, the property is in the Redwood City School District, which has a significantly lesser reputation than the Menlo Park City School District, for example.
-That factor would not likely have a substantial effect on a rental project developed at the subject site but it would carry much more importance at a for-sale project.
+On the other hand, the subject site lies near Highway 101 and Bayfront Expressway, which exposes the site to significant traffic noise.
+Furthermore, the property is in the Ravenswood Elementary School District, which has a significantly lesser reputation than the Menlo Park City School District, for example.
+That factor would not likely have a large effect on a rental project developed at the subject site but it would carry much more importance at a for-sale project.